The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 In other words, build existing relationships and grow these relationships rather than forming new ones.

-If the Two of Cups is reversed, it means a disagreement has happened, and it’s time to mend fences.
+If the Two of Cups is reversed, a disagreement has happened, and it’s time to mend fences.

 Three of Cups